thesofproject/sof-docs/platforms/index.rst

 =========

-DSP platforms can vary from vendor to vendor but in general SOF can run on small platforms like Intel Baytrail DSP with 96kb of instruction RAM and 168kb of data RAM.
+DSP platforms can vary from vendor to vendor but in general SOF can run on small platforms like Intel Bay Trail DSP with 96kb of instruction RAM and 168kb of data RAM.
 The SOF footprint can be shrunk to approximately 50kb of TEXT and DATA by fine-tuning runtime features via Kconfig.

 DSP Clock Speed
 ===============

 Required DSP clock speed depends on the DSP processing load, so it can vary greatly depending on pipeline topology and the algorithm design that is running.
-SOF can run several volume passthrough pipelines on the Intel Baytrail DSP at 50MHz using unoptimized C code (SIMD disabled and compiled with GCC).
+SOF can run several volume passthrough pipelines on the Intel Bay Trail DSP at 50MHz using unoptimized C code (SIMD disabled and compiled with GCC).

 Toolchain
 =========